 Agent Skills

 Agent Skills are reusable, model-readable instruction folders that the Inference Gateway CLI (infer) loads on demand.
-Each skill is a directory with a SKILL.md playbook; the agent reads it only when the skill is relevant, so skills add zero token cost when they are off and are cheap when on.
+Each skill is a directory with a SKILL.md playbook; the agent reads the body only when the skill is relevant, so a skill costs only its one-line metadata until it is actually used (and nothing at all when disabled).

-The CLI uses the same on-disk format as Claude Code, Gemini CLI, and OpenAI Codex CLI, so a folder authored for any of those tools drops into .infer/skills/ unchanged.
+The CLI uses the same on-disk format as Claude Code, Gemini CLI, and OpenAI Codex CLI, so a folder authored for any of those tools drops into .infer/skills/ - or the cross-tool .agents/skills/ open standard - unchanged.
 To browse or publish skills in the shared index, see the Skills Catalog.

 How skills work